Energy and Climate

 All campuses of Valencia College are using building automation systems (BAS).
 BAS is used automate temperatures and lighting.

-West Campus just received a $900,000 3-year grant from the National Science Foundation to develop curriculum, hire and train faculty, and purchase lab equipment for a new A.S. degree in Energy Management Controls Technology (EMCT).
+West Campus received a 3-year grant from the National Science Foundation to develop curriculum, hire and train faculty, and purchase lab equipment to develop an A.S. degree in Energy Management Controls Technology (EMCT).

 For technical information about the college's energy efficiency programs, contact: Robert Hickman, Operations Manager, Energy Efficiency, at rhickman@valenciacollege.edu or 407-582-1768.